cclauss/Chess/README.md

 - [x] Self-test suite
 - [ ] Timers

-*The basics of a GUI exist and work, however, at this time support for pawn promotion does not work correctly.
+*The basics of a GUI exist and work, however, at this time pawn promotion does not work correctly.
 Until this is fixed, the GUI is considered incomplete.

 ## Installation
-To download & extract PhantomChess, the first thing to do is download the `Phantom_installer.py` file in the master branch.
-Place it in the directory to extract to and run.
-The same file is available as a `.exe` for Windows users, and both of them will also work just file to update the package once installed.
+To download & extract PhantomChess, the first thing to do is download the [`Phantom_installer.py`](https://github.com/671620616/PhantomChess/blob/master/Phantom_installer.py) file in the master branch.
+Place it in the directory that you want to extract to and run.
+The same file is available as a `.exe` for Windows users, and both of them will also work to update the package once it has been installed.
 Occasionally there may be an update to the installer, but all the old versions should work fine if for some reason you don't wish to update.

 ### Easy method
 Although it is more error-prone and not quite as user friendly as I'd like, a single executable is available (`Simple.exe`).
 All you have to do is download this.
-You don't even have to have Python installed to run it! (built with [PyInstaller][pyinstall])  Please note it does not have the ability to save/load boards.
+You don't even have to have Python installed to run it! (built with [PyInstaller][pyinstall])  Please note, Simple.exe does not have the ability to save/load boards.

 ## Static board analysis
 How exactly does Phantom analyze a board and give it a score?
 It uses a set of heuristics coded into the Phantom.ai.pos_eval.heuristics file.
 This is a list of the currently active heuristics that are used to analyze a board: